 The gaming industry is as complex as it can get.
 From AAA game dev studios to gambling corporations.
 From single-person development companies to crowdsourced game development teams.
-There is a breadth of products and a breadth of data, which can be used to make gaming experiences more engaging, realistic, and lucrative for developers.
-If you would like to find out more about effective implementations of artificial intelligence in gaming—reach out to Iflexion.
+There is a breadth of products and a breadth of data, which can be used to make gaming experiences more engaging, realistic, and lucrative for startups and enterprises alike.

 Is your company planning to get on board with retail gamification?
 If so, this article will help you get familiar with the implementation essentials.FULL ARTICLEUpdated: January 12, 2023Published: October 30, 2017By Nika Vartanova